Zunith/BCRP-Updates/README.md

 Most current updates :
 -----------------------------------------------------------------------------------------------------
-(NEWEST UPDATE) V3.6 - Adjustments.
+(NEWEST & BIGGEST UPDATE) V3.6 - Adjustments.
 - Added a 2010 RCMP Chevy Truck for the county.
 - Added a Unmarked Impala.
 - Added the ability to push-cars off the raod.